Piotr1215/kubernetes-ai-learning/README.md

 # Learn Kubernetes with AI Assistant

----

 ## Goals

-Our main goal is to utliize AI to help users learn Kubernetes by providing a reliable and consistent AI Assistant that can:
+Our main goal is to utilize AI to help users learn Kubernetes by providing a reliable and consistent AI Assistant that can:

 - 🛠️ Use function calling to bind API routes as tools available for the AI Assistant to communicate with a Kubernetes cluster